Why Companies Should Travel Sustainably

 The pandemic has thrust nearly all business interactions online and many now question the need for business travel to come back.
 Yet it is precisely at these disparate times that human interaction is all the more crucial, and face-to-face is still essential for business success.
 According to American Express Global Business Travel, after both 9/11 and the 2008 global financial crisis, business travel bounced back as CEOs and CFOs regarded it as an investment in a company’s employees, culture and competitiveness.

 At the same time, sustainable business practice is increasingly demanded by customers, employees and investors.
 For companies, addressing the need for sustainable business development is no longer a nice-to-have, but a business imperative.

 79% of consumers are changing their purchase preferences based on social responsibility, inclusiveness, or environmental impact, according to a report from the Capgemini Research Institute in July 2020.

-Evidence shows that businesses recognised as sustainable increasingly outperform their peers financially.
-“Talking is not enough, it is critical that brands take action and demonstrate their commitment to making a difference,” shares Alan Jope, CEO of Unilever, where the company’s Sustainable Living Brands outperformed the rest of business by 69%.
+Evidence shows that businesses recognized as sustainable increasingly outperform their peers financially.
+“Talking is not enough, it is critical that brands take action and demonstrate their commitment to making a difference,” shares Alan Jope, CEO of Unilever, where the company’s Sustainable Living Brands outperformed the rest of the business by 69%.